Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus.1 Thessalonians 5:16-18 NIV

 And, finally, Paul tells us to give thanks in all circumstances.
 Notice that he is not telling us to give thanks for all circumstances.
 I do not have to be thankful that I am sick or out of work.
 But I can have a spirit of thankfulness even in those times.
 I can be thankful that God is in control and caring for me.
 My thankfulness is to him, not for my circumstances.

-You have likely been impacted by COVID-19 in recent weeks.
+You have likely been impacted by COVID-19.
 How should we respond to it?
-For sure we should follow all of the medical advice we are given.
+For sure, we should follow all of the medical advice we are given.
 But we should also rejoice, pray and give thanks.
 That is God’s will for us in these circumstances.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.